jbanana/jbanana/README.md

 ⚡ Fun fact: I'm a person.

+Most of my repos are at [codeberg](https://codeberg.org/JBanana) but sometimes I need to be here too.

 <!--
 **jbanana/jbanana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.